Verified compilation of space-efficient reversible circuits: Compilation

 \subsection{Boolean expression compilation}

 The core of \rever's code generation is a compiler from Boolean expressions into reversible circuits.
-We effectively use the method employed in \revs \cite{Parent:2015}, with the addition of an eager cleanup option.
+We use a modification of the method employed in \revs.

-As a Boolean expression is already in the form of an irreversible classical circuit, the main job of the compiler is to allocate ancillas to store sub-expressions whenever necessary. \rever does this by maintaining a global \emph{ancilla heap} $\ah$ which keeps track of the currently available (zero-valued) ancillary bits.
-Cleaned ancillas (ancillas returned to the zero state) may be pushed back onto the heap, and allocations have been formally verified to return previously used ancillas if any are available, hence not using any extra space.
+As a Boolean expression is already in the form of an irreversible classical circuit, the main job of the compiler is to allocate ancillas to store sub-expressions whenever necessary. \rever does this by maintaining a (mutable) heap of ancillas $\ah\in\Anc$ called an \emph{ancilla heap}, which keeps track of the currently available (zero-valued) ancillary bits.
+Cleaned ancillas (ancillas returned to the zero state) may be pushed back onto the heap, and allocations return previously used ancillas if any are available, hence not using any extra space.